 One of Future World’s biggest issues was that it was a concrete jungle with little shade, water, and lushness.
 This remedies all of those complaints, while also offering kids a place to play and blow off some steam.

 Morever, Moana’s Journey of Water is a logical transition to both the Seas and Land pavilions, making it a good “pathway” to those attractions.
-Offering a nice environment to educate kids about the water cycle while providing a fun gateway to this neighborhood of Epcot sounds like a win to me.
+Offering a nice environment to educate kids about the water cycle while providing a fun gateway to this neighborhood of EPCOT sounds like a win to me.

 It’s certainly not my ideal walk-through attraction, but my generation’s version of EPCOT Center is long gone.
-I’ve accepted that and am satisfied with the potential Moana’s Journey of Water could offer as an enjoyable diversion that coalesces nicely with what already exists on this side of Epcot.
+I’ve accepted that and am satisfied with the potential Moana’s Journey of Water could offer as an enjoyable diversion that coalesces nicely with what already exists on this side of EPCOT.

-Moana is one of our favorite modern animated films (that soundtrack!) and is deserving of more representation in the parks.
+Plus, Walt Disney World could use some Moana.
+It’s one of our favorite modern animated films (that soundtrack!) and is deserving of more representation in the parks.
 Its popularity probably doesn’t justify an E-Ticket addition, but an interactive play area seems well-suited to the film.

-For that, Adventureland or this area of Epcot were about the best-case locations.
-It should go without saying that Epcot is in more urgent need of new offerings.
+For that, Adventureland or this area of EPCOT were about the best-case locations.
+It should go without saying that EPCOT is in more urgent need of new offerings.

-Ultimately, a lot could happen and change between now and 2022.
+It’s difficult to reconcile the current state of the project as of Summer 2023 with the Fall or Late 2023 opening that Walt Disney World has implied.
 It’s thus impossible to make any sort of credible predictions about the ultimate fate of Moana’s Journey of Water, including the precise date it’ll open, and what it’ll look like if/when it does.
 Either way, we’ll keep you posted with more updates about Moana’s Journey of Water as we learn more!

 What do you think of Moana’s Journey of Water?
 Do you think this will end up being cancelled, or will go forward as planned?
 Does this concept art look appealing to you?
-Do you think this will be a solid addition to Epcot, or do you wish it were a ride being added elsewhere?
+Do you think this will be a solid addition to EPCOT, or do you wish it were a ride being added elsewhere?
 Do you agree or disagree with our reaction/assessment?
 Any questions we can help you answer?
 Hearing your feedback–even when you disagree with us–is both interesting to us and helpful to other readers, so please share your thoughts below in the comments!